Academic Catalog

 ART 21000 Intermediate Drawing (LA)

 Students build on observational work begun in introductory drawing classes, while also going beyond the “rules” of representation and approaching composition new ways.
 Students study the historical and cultural contexts of drawing while developing an intermediate skill set in drawing.
-May be repeated once for a total of Prerequisites: Any ART 11XXX.
+Prerequisites: Any ART 11XXX.
 (F,S,Y)

 4 Credits